e3prom/miscsec/cldexfil/README.md

-At this time of writing [cldexfil.py](cldexfil.py) is relatively limited feature-wise, but as new client-less exfiltration methods (see Exfiltration methods below) are found and are refined, more features will be added.
+At this time of writing [cldexfil.py](cldexfil.py) is relatively limited feature-wise, but as new client-less exfiltration methods (see Exfiltration methods below) will be experimented, more features will be added.

 ## Why?